 I gave the entire piece, including the inside, two coats of the chalk paint, allowing a 24-hour drying period between coats.
-I stained the top with Minwax Dark Walnut (get yours here).
+I stained the top with Minwax Dark Walnut.

 Next, I used my Gator 120 grit sandpaper and distressed heavily, by hand.

 For the final touches, I decided to add a wood applique to the center, to give it some classiness.
-I also added new hardware.
-I had these flower knobs in my stash that I purchased from Hobby Lobby, and I thought they went nicely with the cabinet.
+The hardware is from Hobby Lobby.
+They were perfect for the cabinet!

 I listed it for sale, and it sold the same day!